mtgjson/mtgjson-website/docs/data-models/card-atomic/index.md

 > ### attractionLights <Badge type="warning" text="optional" />
 >
-> A list of attraction lights found on a card, available only to cards printed in certain "Un-sets".
+> A list of attraction lights found on a card, available only to cards printed in certain Un-sets.
 >
 > - **Type:** `string[]`
 > - **Introduced:** `v5.2.1`